eoscostarica/eos-dapp-boilerplate/readme.md

 - Out-of-box services:
   - Demux service for executing side effects and data replication to postgres.
   - GraphQL endpoint with Hasura for executing complex data queries with ease.
+  - PGWeb instance for exploring the demux postgres database.
   - Postgres database for the dApp data.
   - Reactjs client with:
     - Scatter integration.